SKIN CANCER WARNING SIGNS AND SYMPTOMS

 Basal Cell Carcinoma

-This type of skin cancer is characterized by the presence of a skin sore or pimple on the skin that does not seem to heal.
+This is the first of the three types of skin cancer and is characterized by the presence of a skin sore or pimple on the skin that does not seem to heal.
 The growth is slow and often described as a pinkish or red, pearly or waxy bump with a depressed center.
 This skin imperfection may occasionally leak yellowish fluid or blood and eventually form a scab.
 The scab then falls off, more fluid leaks out, and another scab forms.
 This cycle continuously repeats.
 Small blood vessels may be apparent inside of the skin growth.

 There are specific target areas for these skin cancer warning signs.
 Areas exposed to the sun most often can develop basal cell carcinoma.
 In particular, the upper back and chest, head, face, ears, nose, lips, and neck, are all prime target skin areas for these skin cancer symptoms.